airswap/airswap-protocols/contracts/swap/README.md

 # Swap

-The [Swap Protocol](https://swap.tech/whitepaper/) is a peer-to-peer protocol for trading Ethereum tokens.
-This repository contains source code and tests for the Atomic Swap used by the Swap Protocol.
+[AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
+This package contains source code and tests for the atomic `Swap` used to perform trustless token transfers between parties.

 ## Features